ArtRabbit/freshers/src/pages/arts-council.md

 ---
 Arts Council in [England](https://www.artscouncil.org.uk/), [Scotland](https://www.creativescotland.com/), [Wales](https://arts.wales/) and [Northern Ireland](http://www.artscouncil-ni.org/) are some of the biggest funders of arts and culture projects in the nation, with regular investments in shows, spaces and programmes for a lasting return.
 Their mission is to ensure that there is great art for everyone available in their respective regions, and they do this not only by providing funding but also by offering guidance, resources and acting as a development agency.

-\*\*Spotlight: Arts Council England (ACE)Arts Council in [England](https://www.artscouncil.org.uk/), [Scotland](https://www.creativescotland.com/), [Wales](https://arts.wales/) and [Northern Ireland](http://www.artscouncil-ni.org/) are some of the biggest funders of arts and culture projects in the nation, with regular investments in shows, spaces and programmes for a lasting return.
-Their mission is to ensure that there is great art for everyone available in their respective regions, and they do this not only by providing funding but also by offering guidance, resources and acting as a development agency.

 **Spotlight: Arts Council England (ACE)**

 We listed below the main ACE funding grants, who they're for and what they fund.
 To help with your application will be signposting to cheatsheets and other helpful resources, though this is a work-in-progress, so keep checking in or [subscribe to our newsletter](https://www.artrabbit.com/subscribe) to get notified when new resources become available.